Updated: Feb. 6, 2023

 This functionality will most likely be added to your website through plugins; however, not all plugins are compatible with all themes.
 Avoid getting stuck with a theme that doesn’t allow you to easily meet your current or anticipated future needs.

-For example, if you know that you want to add an e-commerce solution at some point down the line, pick a theme that works well with a third-party plugin such as Woocommerce.
+For example, if you know that you want to add an e-commerce solution at some point down the line, pick a theme that works well with a third-party plugin such as WooCommerce.
 Many themes come with a list of recommended plugins, like Avada, and some themes even flag plugins that have proven to be incompatible, such as Beaver Builder.

 Do the research and find these recommended plugins lists before investing in a theme.
 Make sure that your theme works well with the plugins your site needs now - and in the future - to be successful.